Shanikah-Boyce/Building-an-Automated-CI-CD-Pipeline-with-AWS-for-Java-Web-Applications/README.md

 A post-build verification step confirmed the presence and integrity of expected packages, validating compliance with enterprise DevOps standards.

 ---
-## ⚙️ Continuous Integration with AWS CodeBuild
+## Automating Code Compilation and Testing with AWS CodeBuild
 To automate the build and deployment process for the Java application, AWS CodeBuild served as the backbone of the continuous integration (CI) pipeline.
 It compiled, tested, and packaged the application into a deployable WAR (Web Application Archive) file, all without manual intervention.

 The pipeline integrated seamlessly with GitHub via the official GitHub App, triggering builds automatically on every push to the `master` branch.
 This eliminated the need for static credentials and manual triggers, ensuring a secure and efficient workflow.